-Ancient Romans built some spectacular bridges, and a number of these are still standing today.
+Ancient Romans built some spectacular bridges.
+And a number of these are still standing today.
 One such bridge, located somewhere in the decidedly unassuming southern approach to Saint Chamas of central Provence, is said by many scholars to be the most beautiful Roman bridge outside of Italy.
 A bold claim.
-During my recent trip to the south of France I had a few hours to spare one afternoon and headed over to St Chamas from Nîmes to see what all the fuss was about.
+During a recent trip to the south of France I had a few hours to spare one afternoon and headed over to St Chamas from Nîmes to see if Le Pont Flavien lived up to all the hype.

 Although the bridge was constructed using yellow limestone, the two triumphal arches were made with white limestone; the difference is immediately obvious.
 Despite this difference, because the bases of the arches are in yellow limestone the bridge and the arches are in all probability contemporary.
 The stones that make up the arch must have been lowered into place using a crane.
 And as such Le Pont Flavien is a good example of refined Roman engineering.

 The two triumphal arches at either end of the bridge (left and right, northern and southern banks respectively).